taraniselsu/TacLifeSupport/Readme.txt

       you leave them alone for too long.
 * The system tries to stop Time Warp when resources get low and again when resources run out.
 No guarantees.
+* Includes Hex Can containers for Food, Water, and Oxygen.

 ===== How to use =====